8 (PROVEN) Strategies for Dealing With a Narcissistic Mother That Actually WORK

 Whatever your past behavior has led Mom to expect, you can take control and change it up.

-Know what is important to you and where you will and will not concede.
-Take what hasn’t been granted to you.
+Instead of asking for permission or approval know what is important to you and where you will and will not concede.
+Take the power for yourself instead of waiting it or worse deferring to your mother.

 When Mom criticizes you or weighs in with a bit of unwanted advice, make it clear you have no interest in entertaining her opinions.